-But the absolute best way of experiencing the benefits provided by a logical theory for a reporting scheme is to use Pesseract.
-The Pesseract software application will help you understand what financial reporting could possibly look like in the future 104.
+But the absolute best way of experiencing the benefits provided by the ontology-like things for a reporting scheme is to use Pesseract.
+The Pesseract software application will help you understand what financial reporting could possibly look like in the future106.